TITLE 19 NATURAL

 project recommended by the board for funding by the legislature which includes

-a water project serving an area wholly within the boundaries of the state for (i) storage, conveyance or delivery of water to end users;
+a water project serving an area wholly within the boundaries of the state for

-and which has been approved by the state legislature pursuant to Section
+reuse of water as provided by law and which has been approved by the state

 O. “State” means